FlexMeasures/flexmeasures/.github/PULL_REQUEST_TEMPLATE.md

 ---

 - [ ] I agree to contribute to the project under Apache 2 License.
-- [ ] To the best of my knowledge, the proposed patch is not based on a code under GPL or other license that is incompatible with FlexMeasures
+- [ ] To the best of my knowledge, the proposed patch is not based on code under GPL or other license that is incompatible with FlexMeasures